-As Irish writer George Bernard Shaw wrote: “Those who seek paradise on Earth should come and see Dubrovnik”, and it is indeed a paradise of extraordinary beauty with 1,300 years of turbulent history on its back that made it a part of UNESCO World Heritage in 1979.
+As Irish writer George Bernard Shaw wrote, “Those who seek paradise on Earth should come and see Dubrovnik,” it is indeed a paradise of extraordinary beauty with 1,300 years of turbulent history on its back that made it a part of UNESCO World Heritage in 1979.

 Surrounded by 2 kilometers of ancient walls and fortifications that protect Baroque buildings and Renaissance palaces, churches, monasteries, museums and other sites, the Old Town is among the most memorable tourist locations in the world.

-It enjoys a borderline humid subtropical and Mediterranean climate with temperatures ranging from 35°C in the summer and down to 10°C in the winter months.
+It enjoys a borderline humid subtropical and Mediterranean climate, with temperatures ranging from 35°C in the summer to 10°C in the winter months.

-Average annual insolation is 2,630 hours of sun, with an average of 7.2 hours of sun per day.
+The average annual solar insolation is 2,630 hours of sun, with an average of 7.2 hours of sun per day.